 What Is Contribution Phasing?

 As mentioned above and by law, the minimum contribution amounts for automatic enrolment pension schemes are required to increase at set times and will take effect in two phases.
 This is known as contribution phasing.
-The first increase will be enforced from 6th April 2018 and will take the total minimum contribution from 2% up to 5% (of which the employer must contribute at least 2% whilst the employee makes up the difference).
-The second increase will come into effect from 6th April 2019 and will take the total minimum contribution from 5% up to 8% (of which the employer must contribute at least 3% whilst the employee makes up the difference).
+The first pension contribution increase will be enforced from 6th April 2018 and will take the total minimum contribution from 2% up to 5% (of which the employer must contribute at least 2% whilst the employee makes up the difference).
+The second pension contribution increase will come into effect from 6th April 2019 and will take the total minimum contribution from 5% up to 8% (of which the employer must contribute at least 3% whilst the employee makes up the difference).
 Click here to see our auto enrolment contributions infographic which can be used to inform employees about the impending changes to the minimum required contribution levels.